McNerdius/TailBlazor/Source/wwwroot/content/readme.md

 # Changes

+2022-4-23

+* Update to .NET 7 & Tailwind 3.3
+* Rewrite content, using `blazorwasm-empty` as the starting template (yay) and adding in a page load indicator as it is omitted from the `empty` template.

 2022-7-3

 * Rewrite content regarding PostCSS and `postcss-import` for clarity and to reflect the changes in Tailwind 3.1